 Now a fully realised dream, Bianca Sharma is the driving force behind what is now one of the most stunning boutique hotels and spas along the face of the whole of Italy’s Amalfi Coastline, a cool cat compatriot and a true force to be reckoned with.
 Bianca, we salute you.

-An architectural masterstroke deigned by Jean-Michel Wilmotte sitting amongt fragrance-drenched gardens that drift down to the sea.
+An architectural masterstroke deigned by Jean-Michel Wilmotte sitting amongst fragrance-drenched gardens that drift down to the sea.
 Large, family-sized Provençal villas, designer suites and chic rooms dressed in white form the designer axis of this lux enclave of Mediterranean style – a refined, calming affair with Michelin-star food and a stunning spa.read more

-A monastic designer den of rural appeal set in a 30-hectare estate, this stylish recluse has clubhouse flair, a sleek modernist touch and loads of sun-kissed sophistication.
+A monastic designer den of rural appeal set in a 30-hectare estate, this rural sanctuary has clubhouse flair, a sleek modernist touch and loads of sun-kissed sophistication.
 Altogether, a chilled off-radar adaption of indulgent luxury.read more